Home Courses Psychology and Counselling Introduction to Counselling Young People

 • Mental health and young people

-• Working within the context of the counselling setting
+• Working within the context of the counselling setting.

 Learning Outcomes

-The course module content and curriculum are related to the learning outcomes as set out by BACP and mapped across to eight subject areas.
+The course module content and curriculum are related to the learning outcomes as set out by BACP and mapped across eight subject areas.

 At the end of the BACP Stage 1 (Introduction) successful students will be able to: